Toni Collette: Artistry and public image

 In an analysis of Collette's acting style, Rilla Kingston compared her to character actress Thelma Ritter who was widely praised for her supporting roles, and repeatedly typecast as the female comic second.
 Kingston took note of her use of physicality to convey her characters' emotions as in Emma and United States of Tara.
 She remarked that Collette's acting method references the components of Stanislavski's System of Acting.
 In studying her typecasting as mothers, Kingston wrote, "[Collette] selectively chooses roles of women and mothers which she can portray in ways that are multidimensional and different from another."
 She also wrote that the actor makes conscious efforts to break from the typecasting, with leading roles in films like Miss You Already and Lucky Them.
 At the end of her analysis, Kingston concluded, "Collette truly is a chameleon in both the versatility of her acting style and in the kind of roles she is willing to approach with a physicality-based method."
+Her performance in Hereditary has also been cited as an inspiration by Inde Navarrette for her role as Nikki in the 2025 feature film Obsession.

 Personal life

 Relationships

-Collette dated her Velvet Goldmine co-star, Jonathan Rhys Meyers, for about a year (c.
-1997) before ending their relationship and described it as "hedonistic, drunken and probably dangerous".
+Collette dated her Velvet Goldmine co-star Jonathan Rhys Meyers for about a year circa 1997 before ending their relationship, and has called it "hedonistic, drunken and probably dangerous".
 She met musician Dave Galafassi at a 2002 album launch for his then-band Gelbison.
 The couple married in a traditional Buddhist ceremony on 11 January 2003.
-The couple have two children.
-She has said that she is an avid camper and enjoys meditating.
+They have two children.
+Collette has said that she is an avid camper and enjoys meditating.
 They lived in Sydney in the 2000s before moving to Los Angeles.
-The family returned to Sydney in 2019.
+They returned to Sydney in 2019.
 On 7 December 2022, Collette announced that she and Galafassi were divorcing.

 Health

-In her 20s, she found it difficult to adapt to being in the media spotlight and as a result, struggled with bulimia and panic attacks.
+In her twenties, Collette found it difficult to adapt to fame and as a result struggled with bulimia and panic attacks.
 The panic attacks lasted eight months, during which she described having pains in her chest, blurred vision and profuse sweating.
 During this period she travelled extensively, shaved her head five times (once for a film role) and bought a flat in Brixton, London.
 Her aim was to "explore different ideas and just look at life and try to understand it."
 She left the Brixton flat after a few months because she saw a man "getting his head bashed in with a pole 30 metres away".